github/training.github.com/trainers/_posts/2012-03-03-matthew-mccullough.md

 testimonial_author: Bruce Tate
 ---

 Matthew McCullough has many years of experience teaching GitHub and Git courses.
 He is a co-author of O’Reilly’s Git Master Class, with Tim Berglund.
-He authored DZone’s Git RefCard, as well as the Git modules in “Jenkins: The Deﬁnitive Guide”.
+He authored DZone’s Git RefCard, as well as the Git modules in “Jenkins: The Definitive Guide”.